jbielenberg42/jbielenberg42.github.io/README.md

 ## Hi, I'm Josh

-I believe in empowering people to be succesful and live fulfilling lives.
+I am an Atlanta based cyber security data analyst.
+I believe in investing in relationships and diving into the details of how things work in order to optimize processes and improve decisions.

 ## Professional Interests
 * Business Intelligence